NordicHPC/git-pr/README.md

   remote default branch can't be inferred automatically.

-- Setting the option `NEW_ALWAYS_FETCH=1` in the file solves this, at the cost of network access for `git pr new`.
+- Setting the option `NEW_ALWAYS_FETCH=1` in the file solves this, at the cost of network access for `git pr branch`.

 ## Feedback